 Over the last few years it has been possible to see grey containers for the collection of metal packaging more often.
 These bins are designed for cans, tins and smaller pieces of metal waste.
-Actually, you can find almost 7 thousand of these containers and 10 thousand containers for sorting metal packaging along with plastic or beverage cartons (in that case should be a special sticker on the bin).
-There are some municipalities, where it is possible to put metal into the plastic bags.
+Actually, you can find almost 14 thousand of these containers.
+More often is sorting metal packaging along with plastic or beverage cartons (in that case should be a special sticker on the bin).
+In general we can sort waste to more than 119 thousand containers and bins.

-The common places for sorting most of metal waste are still buy-back centres, where metals can be given for cash as secondary raw materials.
+The common places for sorting non packaging metal waste are buy-back centres, where metals can be given for cash as secondary raw materials.
 Some places have a "curb-side collection" organised, called, e.g., "Iron Sunday".
 These are designed for the mass collection of iron scrap from households, in some towns there are so-called "drop-off centres" established for this purpose.

 The collection containers are suitable for smaller metal waste, which fits through the hole of the container.
 F.e. cans, food tins, tubes, closures and aluminium foil.